-- Final judgment of the Basic Court of Bar no. 281/13 of 27th June, 2013 adopted the claim of the State of Montenegro.
+Final judgment of the Basic Court of Bar no. 281/13 of 27th June, 2013. adopted the claim of the State of Montenegro.
 Jugopetrol AD submitted an Appeal to the Supreme Court of Montenegro which was rejected under the judgement no. 1081/15 of 16th December 2015.
-Under the Decision of the Real Estate Administration no. 954-2754/1-016 from 16th August 2016, registration of property rights was changed.
+Under the Decision of the Real Estate Administration no. 954-2754/1-016 from 15th August 2016, registration of property rights was changed.
 By acting in accordance with the judgment of the Basic Court of Bar and in accordance with the Decision of the Real Estate Administration, the Company wrote off from its books the assets valued at EUR 91.424, which was according to the said judgment awarded to the State of Montenegro.
+These impacted result of 2016.

+By Decision of the Constitutional Court of Montenegro U-III no. 201/16 dated 30 May 2019. the constitutional appeal filed by the Company against the judgement of the Supreme Court of Montenegro Ref. no. 1081/15 was dismissed.

-These impacted result of 2016. - Final judgment of the Basic Court Bijelo Polje No. 500/15-05 from 13th April.2016 adopted the claim of the State of Montenegro.
+Final judgment of the Basic Court Bijelo Polje No. 500/15-05 from 13th April 2016. adopted the claim of the State of Montenegro.
 Jugopetrol AD submitted an Appeal to the Supreme Court of Montenegro which was rejected under the judgment Rev. no. 1093/16 of 20th December 2016.
 By acting in line with the above judgment of the Basic Court of Bijelo Polje, the Company made a provision in the amount of EUR 539.000, which was by the said judgment awarded to the State of Montenegro.
-By acting in accordance with the Decision of the Real Estate Agency no. 954-105-487/2-2017 from 28th April 2017, the Company wrote off from its books the assets valued at EUR 539.000, for which was made a provision in previous period.
-These impacted result of 2016. - Final judgment of the Basic Court of Kotor no. 1033 / 15-05 of 24th May 2016 adopted the claim of the State of Montenegro.
-Jugopetrol AD submitted an Appeal to the Supreme Court of Montenegro which was rejected under the judgment Rev. no. 1182/16 of 14th February 2017, which was submitted to the Company on 13th March 2017.
-In accordance with the IAS 10 and IAS 37, this event is a post balance sheet adjusting event and therefore the Company made a provision in the amount of EUR1.686.368 in the 2016 Financial Statements.
+By acting in accordance with the Decision of the Real Estate Agency no. 954-105-487/2-2017 from 28th April 2017. the Company wrote off from its books the assets valued at EUR 539.000, for which was made a provision in previous period.
 These impacted result of 2016.

+The appeal proceedings initiated by the Company before the Constitutional Court of Montenegro against the judgement of the Supreme Court of Montenegro no. 1093/16 are in progress.

-By acting in accordance with the Decision of the Real Estate Agency no. 954-106-UPI-2659/16 from 17th July 2017, the Company wrote off from its books the assets valued at EUR 1,686,368, for which was made a provision in previous period (2016).
+Final judgment of the Basic Court of Kotor no. 1033/15-05 of 24th May 2016. adopted the claim of the State of Montenegro.
+Jugopetrol AD submitted an Appeal to the Supreme Court of Montenegro which was rejected under the judgment Rev. no. 1182/16 of 14th February 2017. which was submitted to the Company on 13th March 2017.
+In accordance with the IAS 10 and IAS 37, this event is a post balance sheet adjusting event and therefore the Company made a provision in the amount of EUR 1.686.368 in the 2016.
+Financial Statements.
+These impacted result of 2016.
+By acting in accordance with the Decision of the Real Estate Agency no. 954-106-UPI-2659/16 from 17th July 2017 the Company wrote off from its books the assets valued at EUR 1.686.368, for which was made a provision in previous period (2016).